artis-auxilium/realm-orm/Readme.md

   // realm is ready
 })
 ```

-insert data in database (data can be array or object).If you insert object with same primary key realm update existing object
+insert data in database (data can be array or object).
+If you insert object with same primary key realm
+update existing object

 ```js
     Person.insert([{
       id: 1,